quynhXEM/chat.web/docs/config.md

 ```

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on element.io.
 This is the image used if
-links to your copy of Element appear in some websites like Facebook, and indeed Element itself.
+links to your copy of SOC Connect appear in some websites like Facebook, and indeed SOC Connect itself.
 This has to be static in the HTML
 and an absolute URL (and HTTP rather than HTTPS), so it's not possible for this to be an option in config.json.
 If you'd like to
-change it, you can build Element, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
+change it, you can build SOC Connect, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
 Alternatively, you can edit
-the `og:image` meta tag in `index.html` directly each time you download a new version of Element.
+the `og:image` meta tag in `index.html` directly each time you download a new version of SOC Connect.

 ## SSO setup

-When Element is deployed alongside a homeserver with SSO-only login, some options to ease the user experience might want to be set:
+When SOC Connect is deployed alongside a homeserver with SSO-only login, some options to ease the user experience might want to be set:

 1. `logout_redirect_url`: Optional URL to redirect the user to after they have logged out.
 Some SSO systems support a page that the
-   user can be sent to in order to log them out of that system too, making logout symmetric between Element and the SSO system.
+   user can be sent to in order to log them out of that system too, making logout symmetric between SOC Connect and the SSO system.
 2. `sso_redirect_options`: Options to define how to handle unauthenticated users.
 If the object contains `"immediate": true`, then
    all unauthenticated users will be automatically redirected to the SSO system to start their login.
 If instead you'd only like to
    have users which land on the welcome page to be redirected, use `"on_welcome_page": true`.
 Additionally, there is an option to